ColinAF/pomodoro/README.md

 # Pomodoro
-A bash implementation of a pomodoro timer.
+Python implementation of a pomodoro timer.